-While the placement of the Project under care and maintenance in 2022 prevented the Project from reaching higher levels of workforce effort by Kitikmeot Inuit, Inuit outside of the Kitikmeot, and other regional workforce, care and maintenance activities allowed for the hiring of new Inuit workforce and the employment of other Inuit employees by other Agnico Eagle projects.
+While the placement of the Project under care and maintenance in 2022 prevented the Project from reaching higher levels of workforce effort by Kitikmeot Inuit, Inuit outside of the Kitikmeot, and other regional workforce, care and maintenance and exploration activities continuing in 2023 allowed to maintain some level of local and regional employment.
+The continued emphasis by Agnico Eagle to hire Kitikmeot Inuit during this phase reflects both ISVs of tunnganarniq by fostering good spirit by being inclusive and pijitsirniq by serving and providing for community.

-5.3 Gender Equity
+5.3 GENDER EQUITY